Employment Tribunal – Employer’s Legal Costs

 The other potentially costly direction is the preliminary hearing, particularly if it is necessary to appoint a barrister for the advocacy and/or travel to a tribunal.
 Often, it is possible to convert the hearing to a telephone-based hearing.
 This can save costs.
 Preliminary hearings are important and will usually give you an indication of what the final outcome will be, and so it is necessary to prepare for them appropriately.

-The costs for the preliminary hearings could be between £750 and £1,500 plus VAT.
+The costs for preparing and attending (including potentially advocating) the preliminary hearings could be between £750 and £1,500 plus VAT.
+It does not include the barrister’s fees.

 A hearing can be scheduled to last between 2 and 5 days.
 The more complex the claim the longer it will take.
 Equally, if there are several witnesses involved then it will clearly take more time to hear and cross examine them.